Positive Words That Redirect Challenging Behaviour

 In many situations with toddlers, young children and even teens, finding positive words for a single situation when tired and busy can be a challenge.
 No parent’s journey exists without frustration and challenges.
 That is what makes it all so worthwhile.
 Teaching our children to become considerate, compassionate, functional young men and women doesn’t come without frustration, and sometimes heartache.
 Positive redirection phrases can make a difference for both parent and child.

-Sometimes, through our own exhaustion and challenging circumstances, we can get caught up in looking at a specific behavior and not the child.
-Finding positive words for negative behavior can feel difficult.
-One thing to remember though is that behavior is something that comes and goes.
+Sometimes, through our own exhaustion and challenging circumstances, we can get caught up in looking at a specific behaviour and not the child.
+Finding positive words for negative behaviour can feel difficult.
+One thing to remember though is that behaviour is something that comes and goes.
 It does not define who the children are.
 It is not how others always see them.

-However, if left unchecked, behaviors can become habits which can become so ingrained that they do become second nature and difficult to change.
-The older they become, the harder it is to adjust behaviors and eventually, in old age, it becomes almost impossible to change.
+However, if left unchecked, behaviours can become habits which can become so ingrained that they do become second nature and difficult to change.
+The older they become, the harder it is to adjust behaviours and eventually, in old age, it becomes almost impossible to change.

 As parents, sometimes we need to view the children differently.
 In the heat of the moment when tensions are running high and patience is wearing thin, we need to change our language, not only to elicit a different response, but to change how we see them.

-If we want to encourage positive behavior, we must not only use positive words but more importantly, we must replace the negative dialogue in our own heads with positive adjectives and positive language.
+If we want to encourage positive behaviour, we must not only use positive words but more importantly, we must replace the negative dialogue in our own heads with positive adjectives and positive language.

 Changing how we think in a challenging moment is a skill that comes with practice.
 The more we do it, the better and quicker we become at it.
 We retrain our brain to replace negative terms with more positive ones.